-Her research is in the areas of cross-cultural psychology, health psychology, and social psychology -- specifically why people do risky things that they should not.
-She is currently studying moralization and risk perception in smokers and non-smokers around the world.
+My research is in the areas of cross-cultural psychology, health psychology, and social psychology -- specifically why people do risky things that they should not.
+I am currently studying moralization, stigmatization and risk perception in smokers and non-smokers around the world.

 PSYC 560 Stu/Faculty Collaborative Rsch